-Basic descriptive settings for the DDX switch.
-These are most useful when multiple DDX installations are being managed; labelling each installation as you go is a good habit to get into:
+Basic settings for the DDX switch.
+Description/Location are most useful when multiple DDX installations are being managed; labelling each installation as you go is a good habit to get into:

-- Description a further opportunity to add more information about the switch. - Location a useful feature if you have multiple DDX switches distributed around. - System Default EDID determines the default EDID to use for the installation. - Ignore Firmware Mismatch when set to On, this overrides the checks that are made to ensure all modules are running compatible firmware versions.
-This override should be used in exceptional circumstances only. - Firmware Version shows the firmware version of the DDX switch. - Recovery Version shows the version of the DDX switch recovery image. - Admin UI Version shows the version of the DDX Matrix admin user interface.
+- System Default EDID determines the default EDID to use for the installation. - Ignore Firmware Mismatch when set to On, this overrides the checks that are made to ensure all modules are running compatible firmware versions.
+This override should be used in exceptional circumstances only. - Firmware Version shows the firmware version of the DDX switch. - Recovery Version shows the version of the DDX switch recovery image. - Admin UI Version shows the version of the DDX Matrix admin user interface. - Manage time automatically when set to ON the current time and timezone will be obtained via the configured NTP & DHCP servers. - Use Current PC Time when managing time manually, the system time will be synced to that from the local computer. - Timezone when managing time manually or running without DHCP, allows you to declare which timezone you are in.